 As President John F. Kennedy said, “the Chinese use two brush strokes to write the word crisis.
 One brush stroke stands for danger; the other for opportunity.
 In a crisis, be aware of the danger — but recognize the opportunity.”
 Spain's multidimensional urban crisis and its dangers offer the impetus for bold sustainability strategies to pursue opportunities for green city innovation.

-Explore sustainability initiatives and hundreds of smart solutions in the global smart city solutions database.
+Explore sustainability initiatives and hundreds of smart solutions in the leading global smart city network and community.
+Connect with thousands of members from around the globe, share solutions and exchange lessons learned.

 Read related Articles: